Filipino cuisine: Native ingredients

+Filipino souring agents: Calamansi, Alibangbang, Tamarind, Kamias, Bayabas, Dayap, Batwan, Libas, Bangkiling/Karamay.

 Filipino cuisine uses a variety of native ingredients.
 The biota that developed yielded a particular landscape and in turn gave the place local ingredients that enhanced flavors to the dishes.
 Kalamansi, a fruit that belongs to the genus citrus, is one of these well known ingredients and is mostly used to contribute sourness to a dish.
 Another is the tabon-tabon, a tropical fruit used by pre-colonial Filipinos as an anti-bacterial ingredient, especially in Kinilaw dishes.

 The country also cultivates different types of nuts, including the pili nut, of which the Philippines is the only known exporter of edible varieties.
 It is usually made as a merienda or is incorporated in other desserts to enhance the flavor due to the milky texture it gives off as it melts in the mouth.

 Vinegar is a common ingredient.
 Adobo is popular not solely for its simplicity and ease of preparation, but also for its ability to be stored for days without spoiling, and even improve in flavor with a day or two of storage.
 Tinapa is a smoke-cured fish while tuyo, daing, and dangit are corned, sun-dried fish popular because they can last for weeks without spoiling, even without refrigeration.